-Income from discontinued operations decreased by \$8 million, or 274%, to a loss of \$5.1 million for the year ended December 31, 2008 from income of \$2.9 million for the year ended December 31, 2007 and includes the operations of eight of our properties, five of which were conveyed to the mortgagee (Circuit City properties) during the year ended December 31, 2009 and three of which were sold during the year ended December 31, 2009.
+Income from discontinued operations decreased by \$7.9 million, or 251%, to a loss of \$4.7 million for the year ended December 31, 2008 from income of \$3.1 million for the year ended December 31, 2007 and includes the operations of ten of our properties, five of which were conveyed to the mortgagee (Circuit City properties) during the year ended December 31, 2009, three of which were sold during the year ended December 31, 2009 and two of which were sold subsequent to 2009.
 The decrease in discontinued operations results substantially from \$6 million of impairment charges we recorded during the year ended December 31, 2008 relating to four of these properties.
 An impairment charge of \$5.2 million was recorded relating to three of our Circuit City properties and \$752,000 was related to a retail furniture property.
 Circuit City rejected leases for two of the properties in December 2008 and rejected the lease for the third property in March 2009.
 Our analysis determined that the other two properties leased to Circuit City which were rejected in March 2009, did not require an impairment charge.
 Although the retail furniture property has been vacant, the tenant is current in its rent payments.
 There was no impairment charge recorded in the year ended December 31, 2007.